Superior Court Jurisdiction Cases

 Applicants should fully describe the cases which meet requirements, giving the names of the cases, indictment numbers and charges, names of judges and prosecutors, dates of trial, and a short statement of each case which includes a description of the major issues, as well as the names and addresses of 3 criminal defense practitioners familiar with applicant’s work.
 The letter and attachments should be sent to:

-The Chief Counsel will notify the applicant when a decision has been made.
+The applicant will be notified when a decision has been made.

 Assignment of Cases: